serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 <img src="https://s3-eu-west-1.amazonaws.com/serverless-blogpost/stripe-documentation.png">

-When the frontend app has retrieved a one-time token from Stripe it can be associated to the basket using a GraphQL mutation:
+When the front-end app has retrieved a one-time token from Stripe it can be associated to the basket using a GraphQL mutation:

 ```graphql
 mutation {